With the right tools, businesses can finally start monetizing mobile

 · GPS, the smartphone-enabled global positioning system that knows your current location

 · Geo-fencing, which leverages GPS technology to alert users when they enter or exit certain predetermined physical boundaries

-· Beacons, technology that communicates with mobile apps when they’re close by for contextual purposes
+· Beacons, a technology that communicates with mobile apps when they’re close by for contextual purposes

 · Bluetooth, the wireless technology standard that facilitates data transfer over short distances